AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 ## Release statuses{#rn-statuses}

-Starting Campaign Classic 19.2, a status is associated to each build.
+A status is associated to each build.
 You'll find below the list of statuses and how to interpret them.

 ![](assets/do-not-localize/green3.png) **General Availability** (GA) - Validated in production and recommended by Adobe.